Planning a trip to Reykjavik? Want to see all the sights for as little as possible?

 So, we’ve picked just three of Reykjavik’s museums, a boat trip to Viðey island and a visit to one of the city’s iconic thermal pool complexes.

-Add to that three bus journeys a day and you can see that buying the two-day Reykjavik City Card would save you more than 6000 ISK.
+Add to that three bus journeys a day and you can see that buying the two-day Reykjavik City Card would save you just over 7000 ISK.

 Of course, if you visit more of the city’s attractions, you’ll save even more.